Local asymptotic properties for the growth rate of a jump-type CIR process

-In the other direction, Malliavin calculus techniques developed by Gobet \cite{G01} are applied to analyze the log-likelihood ratio of the discrete observation of diffusion processes.
+In the case of discrete observations, Malliavin calculus techniques have been applied to study diffusion processes and jump diffusion processes.
 Concretely, Gobet \cite{G01, G02} obtained the LAMN and LAN properties for multidimensional elliptic diffusions and ergodic diffusions.
-Let us mention here that Corcuera and Kohatsu-Higa \cite{CK11} also give the application of the Malliavin calculus to the asymptotic theory of statistics.
-In the presence of jumps, several SDEs have been investigated, see e.g. Kawai \cite{K13}, Cl\'ement et {\it al.} \cite{CDG14, CG15}, Kohatsu-Higa et {\it al.} \cite{KNT14, KNT15}, and Tran \cite{T15}.
+In the presence of jumps, several SDEs have been largely investigated, see e.g. Kawai \cite{K13}, Cl\'ement et {\it al.} \cite{CDG14, CG15, CGN19}, Kohatsu-Higa et {\it al.} \cite{KNT14, KNT15}, and Tran \cite{T15}.
 Notice that all these results deal with the SDEs whose coefficients are continuously differentiable and satisfy a global Lipschitz condition.
 The case where the coefficients of the SDEs do not satisfy these standard assumptions is less investigated.
-The first contribution in this direction can be found in Ben Alaya et {\it al.} \cite{BKT17} where the authors have established the local asymptotic properties for the global drift parameters $(a,b)$ of the diffusion-type CIR process.
+The first contribution in this direction can be found in Ben Alaya et {\it al.} \cite{BKT17} where the local asymptotic properties for the global drift parameters $(a,b)$ of the diffusion-type CIR process are studied.

 The LAN, LAMN and LAQ properties for jump-type CIR processes on the basis of both continuous and discrete observations have never been addressed in the literature.
 Motivated by this fact and inspired by the recent paper \cite{BBKP17}, the main objective of this paper is to study the local asymptotic properties for the parameter $b$ of the jump-type CIR process \eqref{eq1} in both ergodic and non-ergodic cases.
-That is, LAN will be proved in the subcritical case, LAQ will be derived in the critical case and LAMN will be shown in the supercritical case.
-Let us mention here that the study of the parameter $a$ needs the asymptotic behavior of $\int_0^t\frac{1}{Y_s^b}ds$ which still remains an open problem.
+Precisely, LAN will be proved in the subcritical case, LAQ will be derived in the critical case and LAMN will be shown in the supercritical case.
+Let us mention here that the study of the parameter $a$ requires the asymptotic behavior of $\int_0^t\frac{1}{Y_s^b}ds$ which still remains an open problem.